gurnoor6/Bash-De-Bug/README.md

 * So we resorted to making a custom parser and lexer using ANTLR4.
 * The first step was to create a grammar file, which contained the parser and lexer rules.
 * The lexer tokenises the whole input file.
 The rules for tokens are defined uisng regular expressions, in the grammar file.
 Also, extreme care had to be taken in the order of tokens, the ones defined first are given higher preference.
 Moreover, the lexer tries to generate the least number of tokens possible.
-* The parser uses the tokens generated above, to recognise the various structures such as for/while loops, if/else statements and assignment operations.
+* The parser rules use the tokens generated above, to recognise the various structures such as for/while loops, if/else statements and assignment operations.
+* After writing rules in grammar, we generate the parser in Python.
+It basically gives us a tree structure of the whole program, by doiing a depth first search in it.
+There are various entry and exit functions available, which we use to gain relevant information.

 ## What It CAN do
 * We type a bash script, or choose a file from our PC and the program detects all the variables in the script and displays them on the GUI.